 In life we might have people who imitate us.
 When they imitate us, are they also imitating Christ?
 Are we clothed in robes of righteousness?
 Do we follow in Christ’s footsteps and point others to him?

-When we “grow up”, will we fight on God’s side or Satan’s?
+When we “grow up”,which side will we fight on?
+God’s side or Satan’s?

 Is there someone in your life you imitated when you were younger?